H0B4RT/RoR-Departed/README.md

 And much, much more!

 ----------
+# DEVELOPMENT

-so far, development has been goin on for a little under a year (development started late october of 2023)
+so far, as of october 3rd 2024, development has been goin on for a little under a year (development started late october of 2023)

 the reason this game is being made is simple: i love risk of rain. i love the risk of rain community. late one night i was thinking to myself, "hey. i really like this game, but i wish there was like... a true 3d version of rorr." so the idea of Risk of Rain Departed was born!

 ----------
+# CREDITS & THANKS
 i have to give credit to a lot of people who inspired me to AND help me make this project. the @s i will be supplying are the ones on discord!!! (the ones without an @ are kofi)

 firstly, i have to thank the two shrimps. neik and swuff.